thoughtworks-jumpstart/jumpstart/front-end-web-development/react/food-app-labs/lab4.md

 ## Testing

-- Next we will discuss how to test the feature with react-testing-library
+- Next we will discuss how to test the feature with react testing library
 - To simulate browsing history in the test we will need to install another library

 ```
-  npm install history
+  npm install history --save-dev
 ```